chronchi/molecular_landscape/README.md

 ## Files that are ignored

 Overall we are ignoring all the rds, rdb and RData files that are generated in the analysis.
 We also ignore the cache folders and the files folders.
 This folder will be served using a shiny server instead and therefore can be visualized in a website.
 The data folders and results folders are also ignored, they would make the repo too big.
 Check the gitignore files for a complete list.
+The only folder with its contents that is available from the `results` is the `book`, which contains the files to visualize the whole analysis.

+# TODO

+- [ ] Generate docker image to reproduce the whole analysis